josecrespo32/wallbox-challenge-2022/tests/README.md

 ## Generate a simple report
 A simple csv report was developed.

-Run with behave:
+Generate it running behave with the csv_report option:
 ```bash
 behave -D csv_report features/integration/ features/e2e/
 ```

-I will be generated under reports with each behave execution:
+The report will be generated under reports every each behave execution:
 ```bash
 reports
 ├── execution_report_20220504210605.csv